FionnMcA/spotify-wrapped-up-estimate/README.md

 ![General Results](/screenshots/results.png)

 **spotify-wrapped-up-estimate** is an Angular application designed to give you a sneak peek of what your Spotify Wrapped might look like at the end of 2024.
-The app retrieves your top tracks and artists using Spotify's Web API, then infers your top genre and estimates your total minutes listened.
-It presents these insights in a format similar to Spotify's 2023 Wrapped, allowing you to preview your music habits before the official Wrapped is released.
+The app retrieves your top tracks and artists of the last year using Spotify's Web API, then infers your top genre and estimates your total minutes listened.
+It presents these insights in a format similar to Spotify's 2023 Wrapped, allowing you to preview your music habits before the official Wrapped Up is released.

 # Built With